maitag/peote-socket/README.md

 peoteSocket.connect("mud.tubmud.de", 7680);
 ```

+####Fallback and proxys for html5:

+To get swf/websocket fallback support for html5-targets, please look first into "buildSocketBridgeSWF.bat" file
+how to build the dependence file: "peoteSocketBridge.swf".

-For html5 or flash-targets you can set proxy-address before creating new PeoteSocket
+For html5 or flash-targets you can set proxy-address before creating new PeoteSocket,
-( for cpp this will be ignored and calls onload-callback directly ):
+cpp-targets will ignore this and calls onload-callback directly.

 ```
 PeoteSocketBridge.load( {
 	onload: openSocket,       // callback if swfbridges is loaded or websockets available